Quality Assurance Cycle Time KPI

 The average time taken to complete a quality assurance cycle for products or services, indicating the efficiency of the QA process and its ability to detect and mitigate risks early in the production cycle.

-Quality Assurance Cycle Time Interpretation
+Measuring Quality Assurance Cycle Time in Practice

 Common Pitfalls